 Douala is the largest city in Cameroon and the capital of Cameroon's Littoral Province.
 Douala is home to Cameroon's largest port and its major international airport, Douala Airport, it is the commercial capital of the country.
 Consequently, it handles most of the country's major exports, such as oil, cocoa and coffee, timber, metals and fruits.
 Cameroon is in West and Central Africa, bordering the Bight of Biafra, between Equatorial Guinea and Nigeria.
 Varies with terrain, from tropical along coast to semiarid and hot in north.
 Diverse, with coastal plain in southwest, dissected plateau in centre, mountains in west, plains in north.
 The official languages are French and English.
 Business is mostly conducted in French.
 Although Cameroonian French is noticeably different from standard French and can be difficult to understand, this is less true among businesspeople and government officials.
 The main religions are Christianity, Islam, indigenous beliefs.
 The economy of Cameroon is one of the ten highest in sub-Saharan Africa.
 Red tape, high taxes, and endemic corruption have impeded growth of the private sector.
 Unemployment was estimated at 30% in 2001, and about a third of the population was living below the international poverty threshold.
+The security risk for expatriates in Cameroon is medium, but high in the extreme north and in the Bakassi peninsula which is affected by militancy and criminality.
+Risks include petty and violent crime including armed robbery and carjacking's, as well as civil unrest.
 The population in Douala is 2.5 Mil (2014 est.), while the inflation rate is 1.06% (2014 est.).

 Cost Of Living